Healthy Homes Assessment Poukawa

 What We Do

-As building inspectors we deal with all the elements associated with professional home inspections.
-We’re here to make sure you make the right decision when buying your next home.
+As building inspectors, we take on all issues associated with professional home inspections.
+We are here to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one and conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning your own house.
+We consider your investment to be a serious one We conduct detailed checks to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning a home.

-We specialise in a variety of solutions to make sure that you are fully informed about the condition of any property you might be considering buying or selling in addition to other services.
+We offer a wide range of services to make sure that you are fully aware of the state of any property you could be looking to purchase or sell in addition to other solutions.

-Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues that could be found.
-With our comprehensive reporting it is easy to understand why we have so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the reports, you are able to actually see any problems that might be found.
+With our detailed report, it’s no wonder we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports